IEEE-NITK/CodePal/README.md

 - Compile and run any program file against the testcases and get comprehensive results.
 - Open problem statement or submission page with a single click, on your default browser.
 (You must be logged into codeforces before hand to open the submission page successfully)
 - Compiler may be selected and compilation flags can be set through the codepal settings.
-- Stress testing to find a counter test case for your code.
+- Perform Stress testing to find a counter test case for your code.
+- Get a personalized experience of viewing details of your Codeforces profile and the status of problem submissions made, by entering your Codeforces handle in the codepal settings.

 # Languages Supported